MicrosoftDocs/labs/labs/insiderdevtour2018/pwa/includes/Lab-part-0.md

 # What will this lab cover

-In these labs you will be introduced how to build a Progressive web application using a simple web application using ASP.NET Core, using a PWA tool that will generate the necessary files to do your web application a Progressive Web Aplication.
+This lab will explain how to build a simple Progressive Web Application (PWA) using ASP.NET Core, with the PWA tool that will generate the necessary files to do your application a Progressive Web Aplication.

 ## Prerequisites